nharrisonau/R-Diff/README.md

 the submodules** used in this repo.
 You can do this either by cloning the repo with `--recurse-submodules`, or by running `git submodule update --init` post-cloning.

-### Building from source
+### Building dataset artifacts (Docker only)

-**WARNING: running the target programs in a native, unprotected environment may endanger the state of your machine.
-We highly recommend using a Docker container as described above.**
+**WARNING: running target programs on a native, unprotected host may endanger your machine.
+Build and run through Docker only.**

 #### Backdoor track (build + collect)

-- To build all targets (current variants only), run `make -C pipeline current`.
-- To additionally build staged immediate baselines (best-effort) and write `local_outputs/baselines.csv`, run `make -C pipeline baselines`.
-- To make target build failures fail fast instead of best-effort, add `STRICT=1` (for example:
-  `make -C pipeline baselines STRICT=1`).
+- Build all active samples and collect outputs:
+  - `./build.sh`
+- Build one sample only (for faster iteration):
+  - `./build.sh synthetic/sudo-1.9.15p5`
+- Make sure submodules are initialized before building:
+  - `git submodule update --init --recursive`
-- To tune baseline candidate resolution, edit `pipeline/baselines_config.json` (`min_version`
+- Tune baseline selection by editing `pipeline/baselines_config.json` (`min_version` and
-  and `exclude_versions`).
-- To build authentic targets only, run `make -C pipeline authentic`.
-- To build synthetic targets only, run `make -C pipeline synthetic`.
-- To build a specific target (e.g., Sudo), run `make -C targets/synthetic/sudo-1.9.15p5`.
+  `exclude_versions`), then rebuild via `./build.sh`.
+- For interactive per-target debugging in a container shell:
+  - start container: `./run.sh`
+  - then run make commands inside the container (example):
-- To build a specific variant, run the relevant target (e.g., `make -C targets/synthetic/sudo-1.9.15p5 prev-safe`).
+    - `make -C targets/synthetic/sudo-1.9.15p5 prev-safe`

 Collected binaries are written under `outputs/targets/{normal,stripped}/...` by `pipeline/collect_samples.sh`.
 Per-sample baseline collection results (including failed baseline versions) are written to